echolevel/AmigaPal/README.md

 * Estimated (but fairly close) target filesize and duration are calculated on the fly, so you can trim/downsample a sample to fit within your tracker module format's size limit (128kb for Protracker .MOD, though commonly believed to be 64kb - including by some popular replayers)
 * Select a target ProTracker note to automatically set the relevant samplerate
 * Optional preview of how the sample(s) will sound after being downsampled and converted to 8bit - not perfect, but a close approximation!
 The reduction factor of the samplerate preview is determined by the 'ProTracker target note'/'Sample rate' settings.
 * Lowpass and highpass filters: they can be used separately, or together as a bandpass.
 Previewing in AmigaPal will let you hear a very close approximation of the way it'll sound in ProTracker.
+NEW: now these are per-sample, rather than global as before.
+Also the sliders are now logarithmic, allowing for greater precision at lower frequencies.
+The fixed 8k post-processing lowpass filter is still global.
 * Free entry field for target samplerate (AmigaPal assumes you have a familiarity with your target hardware/software so will know what's best to use here)
 * Mono mixdown options for L+R mix, L channel only, R channel only; or disable Mono to retain the source audio's channel configuration.
 * 'Mono mixdown type' is now also previewed in AmigaPal, so you can check for phase cancellation issues or other unexpected phenomenon.